SpaceX / Iridium 4 Launch

 Early phase of the launch, prior to separation of 1st and 2nd stages.
 This is before the rocket was high enough to be lit up by the sun

 After separation of the first stage, the wide-angle view looked like a giant fish or microscopic organism chasing the crescent moon at upper left.
-The second stage and payload are at the tip of the condensation cloud, and the bright dot just back of the tip is the first stage, maneuvering or venting fuel, as can be seen in the telephoto views below.
+The second stage and payload are at the tip of the cloud, and the bright dot just back of the tip is the first stage, firing maneuvering thrusters, as can be seen in the telephoto views below.

-After separation, the 2nd stage and payload push on to orbit while the 1st stage appears to start tumbling and spew its remaining fuel.
+After separation, the 2nd stage and payload push on to orbit while the 1st stage maneuvers for reentry.

-The 2nd stage pushes on as the 1st stage falls into the Pacific.
+The 2nd stage pushes on as the 1st stage falls toward the Pacific Ocean.
 In the foreground is Catalina Island off the coast of southern California.